YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 Changes the block size field of the specified block.

 * block_size is in hexadecimal form.
-* Decreasing the block size can result in loss of existing data.
+* Decreasing the block size can result in the loss of existing data.

 .. note::
    The block size must always be less than or equal to the block size in the file header.